h4656/h4656.github.io/_posts/2025-04-12-Mulit-Class_Classifier.md

 ## Train the Model
 ---
 Once the dataset has been collated, the training model can be developed using a `Dataloaders`.
 A `DataBlock` enables a `Dataloader` object to be easily created from a dataset of sample images for the model.
-The meaning of the `DataBlock` parameters is depicted in the below table.

 ```python